 Botany, Trade and Empire: Exploring Kew’s Miscellaneous Reports Collection

-A one day symposium exploring our Miscellaneous Reports Collection.
+A three day online conference exploring our Miscellaneous Reports Collection.

 Kew’s Miscellaneous Reports Collection is a major resource relating to colonial and global networks of economic botany and scientific activity between 1850-1928.

-The Collection is comprised of 772 volumes of unique archival and rare printed material which provides evidence of the plant material, botanists, entrepreneurs and gardeners moving across an expanding web of botanic gardens, agricultural and forestry stations.
+The Collection contains 772 volumes of unique archival and rare printed material which provides evidence of the plants and plant products, botanists, commercial interests, and gardeners, moving across an expanding web of botanic gardens and agricultural and forestry stations.